The White House is reopening for Christmas tours following its closure due to the East Wing demolition for President Trump's new ballroom.

-The decorations for the White House last year were inspired by the peace and light of the holiday season.
-Over 300 volunteers from across the nation gathered at the White House to decorate inside and out using over 165,000 holiday lights, 28,000 ornaments, 2,300 doves, and 83 Christmas trees!
+Last year, over 300 volunteers from across the nation gathered at the White House to decorate inside and out using over 165,000 holiday lights, 28,000 ornaments, 2,300 doves, and 83 Christmas trees.

 Last year's White House Christmas tree was a Fraser Fir from a farm in the Blue Ridge mountains.
 First Lady Jill Biden continued the tradition of inspecting the tree as it arrived at the North Portico via horse and carriage.
 The grand tree was placed in the Blue Room of the White House and will be decorated for the holidays.